Tired of ads?

 We know Mathilde can be a hard character to like.
 She can seem vain, greedy, and shallow, especially compared to her husband, who goes to great lengths to please her.
 He's happy with what he has, while she always wants more.
 He seems to care a great deal for her, while she almost never shows any sign of caring for him.
 Does Mathilde have any redeeming qualities?

 In those circumstances, can you blame Mathilde for creating a fantasy world that's more glamorous, more exciting, more beautiful than her own?
 Can you blame her for wanting to be wanted by somebody rich and important?
 Back then, if you were a woman, being wanted by a man was practically the only way to be anybody at all.
-And Mathilde feels like a nobody, wanting to be a somebody.
+And Mathilde feels like a nobody.

 Still, we can't sympathize completely with Mathilde.
 It does seem like at some level her complete and total unhappiness has got to be self-induced.
 Her situation makes her unhappy, but she also refuses to try to make herself happy.
 She refuses to try to be content with what she does have.
 Which is too bad, because, as she finds out when she loses the necklace, things can get a lot worse.